-- are taken from pillar but here under-ground cable is used.
-When the cable put undermad, it will be done in some rules.
+Lines are taken from pillar but here under-ground cable is used.
+When the cable put underground, it will be done in some rules.
 These rules are;

-- Earth will be dogged (depth nearly 100 cm)
+- 1. Earth will be dogged (depth nearly 100 cm)

-- Sand will be separated in channel
+- 2. Sand will be separated in channel

-- Plastic pipes will be put into channel
+- 3. Plastic pipes will be put into channel

-- Again sand is separated onto pipes
+- 4. Again sand is separated onto pipes

-- And these are covered by cement
+- 5. And these are covered by cement

-- Cable will be passed through the pipes to the box of metering units.
+- 6. Cable will be passed through the pipes to the box of metering units.

-- these the lines are connected to the HRC (High Rupturing Fuses) fuses.
-And then, metering unit, operator, and distribution board.